-A school wishing to join the Friends Council on Education completes the application for Provisional Membership indicating its intention to follow the Membership Renewal Process (MRP) in the future.
+A school wishing to join the Friends Council on Education completes the application for Provisional Membership indicating its intention to engage in the Quaker self-study for Membership Renewal Process (MRP) in the future.

 With the application for Provisional Membership, the school submits material fulfilling the following:

 - The school acknowledges in its catalogues and other published statements of purpose the intent to be guided by the basic tenants of the Society of Friends and the aims of Quaker education.